 At Hindustan Zinc, we have prioritised carbon neutrality and reduction in greenhouse gas (GHG) emissions as the key goals of our power business.
 We have made further investments in green initiatives at our thermal plants during FY 2022-23, while continuing our efforts to enhance operational excellence.
 With a keen focus on advancing on our sustainability journey, we have successfully achieved multiple milestones as we powered ahead towards 'greener and cleaner' operations.

-To supply reliable, efficient, and sustainable power for Hindustan Zinc with zero harm and at lowest cost
+To supply reliable, efficient, and sustainable power for Hindustan Zinc with zero harm and at lowest cost.

-Milestone Achievements in our Power Capacities Progressing on our Green Journey
+Milestone Achievements in our Power Capacities

-Renewable Power 314.07 MW
+Renewable Power 314.07 mw

 Waste Heat Recovery Boiler (WHRB)